| | |

 Is mapo tofu gluten-free?

-Mapo tofu can easily be made gluten-free by using tamari instead of soy sauce and using a gluten-free doubanjiang, such as this one*.
-Some doubanjiang contain wheat, so be sure to check the ingredients.
+Mapo tofu can be made gluten-free by using tamari instead of soy sauce and using a gluten-free doubanjiang, such as this one*, and a gluten-free vegan oyster sauce.
+Some doubanjiang and oyter sauces contain wheat, so be sure to check the ingredients.

 What if I don’t have vegetarian oyster sauce?